Buying Guides · Last updated 2 June 2026

 How long does conveyancing take in Gibraltar?

-What is a Gibraltar Land Registry search?
+What is a Land Property Services search?

 Can the buyer and seller use the same solicitor in Gibraltar?